stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 mkEq' : (eq : a -> a -> Bool) -> (neq : a -> a -> Bool) -> Eq a
 mkEq' = %runElab check (var $ singleCon "Eq")
 ```

+Note that strictly speaking, the above is no longer necessary,
+as `Eq` has been given a properly named constructor.
+I still
+leave this as a usage example of `check`.

 So, `check` tries to retype an untyped `TTImp` value during
 elaboration reflection.
 Needless to say, we get a type error